-As restrictions lift on the Stay-Home-Stay-Safe order, many are opting to wear masks to protect others and themselves.
-The KN95 mask is a great option.
+As restrictions lift on the Stay-Home-Stay-Safe order, many opt to wear masks to protect others and themselves.
+A KN95 mask is a great option.

 It should be noted that KN95 masks are not the N95 masks used by healthcare professionals.